-Here is abbreviated partial solved solution to the practice exam question posed earlier.
-The practice exam question was used in Derivatives Pricing course taught to MBA students earlier in August 2012.
+Here is an abbreviated partial solved solution to the practice exam question posed earlier.
+The practice exam question was used in the Derivatives Pricing course taught to MBA students earlier in August 2012.
 The solution is presented in two parts.
-The first part of the solution focuses on the bootstrapping forward curve and zero curve part of the exam.
+The first part of the solution focuses on the bootstrapping forward curve and the zero curve part of the exam.
 The second part of the solution walks through the actual IRS pricing exercise.
 This post covers the first partial solution.

 The practice exam question had three parts and hence the solution to the practice test question will also be presented in three parts.
 Before you proceed further please take a quick look at our free interest rate swaps pricing guide.
 We will only present the basic outputs from the solved solution sheet.
 You will need to review the interest rate swaps pricing study note to actually build the sheet yourself on your laptop.

-Practice Test Exam Question Solution – A review of solution approach
+A review of the solution approach

-Practice Test Part I dealt with building and plotting Zero and Forward curve using the data given and the bootstrapping approach applied on the given interest rate yield curve given below.
+Practice Test Part I dealt with the building and plotting the Zero and Forward curve using the data given and the bootstrapping approach applied on the given interest rate yield curve given below.
 The original yield curve was a 5 step curve that gave 5 annualized rates for 5 years.

 Practice Test Part II dealt with using the given zero and forward curves to price an Interest Rate Swap (IRS) and calculate the swap rate.
 The trick was extending the original curve to the new 10 step, semi annual yield curve implied by the 10 step notional amortization schedule given below.

 Practice Test Part III dealt with marking to market (MTMing) the interest rate swap for an updated curve a few months later.
 Once again the trick is to extend the 5 step curve to a 10 step semi-annual curve which can then be used for pricing the interest rate swap.

 Solution Part I – Building the Forward Curve